- Home

 Library Loans and Returns

-- Books have a two-week loan period.
+- Books and graphic novels have a two-week loan period.

 - Manga and comics have a 2-day loan period.